UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson07/activity.rst

 Activity
 ########

-Once you've completed the activity from the lesson content, get ready to give a demo!
+Once you've completed the lcoking activity from the lesson content, get ready to give a demo!